Your WordPress is not Mobile-Friendly? Here are a few tips to fix that!

 A recent research (PDF) has shown that the mobile browsing audience is twice as large as app audiences in the U.S. and continues to outpace the growth of apps in the mobile market.
 In the U.S. most mobile phone users spend over 80 hours a month browsing with their device, according to a report by Smart Insights.
 In addition, mobile devices are expected to be responsible for 68 per cent of all internet traffic.

-The necessity for websites to be mobile-adaptable was given a push in 2015 when Google changed its search algorithm, which meant that those with mobile-friendly sites would get an extra boost in their ratings.
+The necessity for websites to be mobile-adaptable was given a push in 2015 when Google changed its search algorithm.
+This meant to give an extra boost to those mobile-friendly sites in their rankings.
 It also means that those with a site that doesn’t respond well to mobile devices will suffer.
 Here we present few tips which will help to make your WordPress website mobile-friendly.

 Test your site

 If your theme has been around for a while it may be time to upgrade it.
 There are dozens of well-designed, responsive themes on the WordPress platform.
-But before you throw the baby out with the bathwater begin by ensuring that all the updates have been done on your current theme.
+But before that, ensure that all the updates have been done on your current theme.
 Many updates include mobile-friendly elements for the theme you use but some may not.
-Once you have established you are using the most up-to-date version of your theme it will become clearer whether you need to change the theme altogether or not.
+Once you have established, it will become clearer whether you need to change the theme altogether or not.

-Next, test your site on as many mobile screens as you can to see how it fits the various sizes and styles of phones.
+Next, test your site on as many mobile screens.
+See how it fits the various sizes and styles of phones.
 Look to see if it is easy to scroll, quick to load and fits nicely on the device.
 You can also do a free test using Google’s test tool.
 Simply enter in your URL and let the tool test how mobile-friendly your website is.
 There is also a Mobile-Friendly Test API, which allows you to check the pages on your site manually.

 Change your theme